Sweat Lodge Purification Ceremony (Temazcal) dates for 2026:

 Women on their “Moon Time”:

-Women on their “Moon Time” (having their monthly period) will not be permitted to attend the lodge, as this is a sacred time when the body is already naturally purifying.
+Women during their “Moon Time” (monthly period) will not be permitted to attend the lodge, as this is a sacred time when the body naturally purifies.

 A designated space is available for prayer and song during the sweat lodge.